-As the school year begins to fade away and sunlit summer nights bring fans to minor league ballparks, 2017 Topps Pro Debut baseball will be hitting store shelves, putting faces to the names on scorecards coast-to-coast.
+As the school year begins to fade away and sunlit nights bring fans to minor league ballparks, 2017 Topps Pro Debut baseball hits store shelves, putting faces to the names on scorecards coast-to-coast.

-Due out the week of May 24, Pro Debut will showcase players who were drafted in 2016 and also minor-league stars, and the design will mirror Topps’ flagship Series 1 and 2 major-league cards.
+Releasing Wednesday, Pro Debut will showcase players who were drafted in 2016 and also minor-league stars.
+The design will mirror Topps’ flagship Series 1 and 2 major-league cards.
 It’s a popular product among collectors who enjoy taking the cards to minor-league games to have up-and-coming players autograph them.

 2017 Topps Pro Debut Basics and Base Set